anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 This chapter includes process flow, logistics, and requirements which must be satisfied to ensure Kubernetes infrastructure meets the design, feature, and capability expectations of the Reference Model (RM) and RA2.
 Ultimately, RC2 will reduce the amount of time and cost it takes each operator to on-board and maintain cloud infrastructure and CNFs.

 **Objective**<br>
-Perform Kubernetes infrastructure and CNF Conformance using requirements from CNTT RA2 and RM.
-Upstream projects will define features/capabilities, test scenarios, and test cases.
-Upstream projects define features/capabilities, test scenarios, and test cases which may be used for infrastructure or CNF verification and validation.
-Existing test frameworks, test methods and test tools will be utilized where feasible.
+Specify Kubernetes infrastructure and CNF Conformance aspects using requirements in CNTT RA2 and RM.

+Upstream projects define features/capabilities, test scenarios, and test cases which may be used for infrastructure and/or CNF verification and validation.
+Where feasible existing test frameworks, test methods and tests may also be used be used for conformance testing along with new tests developed where there are gaps.

+Many existing tests currently being considered for RC-2 are functional tests from upstream projects.
+Reuse of existing test suites is encouraged however OVP 2.0 is not aiming to replace programs such as Certified Kubernetes which is a "CNCF software conformance program that ensures a vendor’s version of Kubernetes supports the required APIs, as do open source community version".

+The focus of conformance is to test the actual behavior of the system with respect to a capability specified in the RM or RA-2.

 **Test Methodology**
 - Verification test to make sure that the Kubernetes services have been deployed and configured correctly